The Content Repurposing Workflow: From One LinkedIn Post to 6 Formats in 20 Minutes

 A content repurposing workflow is a repeatable, step-by-step process for turning one piece of content into multiple platform-specific formats without rewriting each one from scratch.
-The goal is simple: do the thinking once, then distribute that thinking five ways.
+The goal is simple: do the thinking once, then distribute that thinking six ways.

 If you want the reasoning behind why repurposing beats rewriting, read our pillar guide on why rewriting from scratch costs 10x more.
 This article is the practical companion: the actual workflow.